What does Bespoke mean? How is it different than Made-To-Measure?

 Can my suit be altered if I gain or lose weight?

 Generally, yes.
-We leave extra seam allowance to allow our garments to be easily altered.
-We offer free alterations on your garments for six months from the time you take them home.
+We leave extra seam allowance in our bespoke garments, allowing them to be easily altered.
+We offer free alterations on all bespoke garments for six months from the time you take them home.

 How should I care for my new clothes?

-2. After each wear, hang your suit outside the closet overnight so that moisture and odor can escape the fabric.
-Hang your trousers long ways from the bottom hem with a pant hanger – this allows the weight of the garment to pull out wrinkles naturally, thus reducing the need for pressing.
+After each wear, hang your suit outside the closet overnight so that moisture and odor can escape the fabric.
+Hang your trousers long-ways from the bottom hem with a pant hanger – this allows the weight of the garment to pull wrinkles out naturally, thus reducing the need for pressing.